Dendrelaphis oliveri

 Dendrelaphis oliveri, commonly known as Oliver's bronzeback, is a species of nonvenomous arboreal snake in the family Colubridae.
 The species is endemic to Sri Lanka.
-It is considered to be the rarest of the Sri Lankan Dendrelaphis species on account of there being only a single recorded specimen.
+It is considered to be the rarest of the Sri Lankan Dendrelaphis species because there is only a single recorded specimen.

 Etymology

 Both the specific name, oliveri, and the common name, Oliver's bronzeback, are in honor of American herpetologist James A. Oliver.

 Description

-Similar to other bronzebacks, D. oliveri has enlarged dorsal scales, large eyes relative to its head size, a clearly differentiated head from body, a long slender body with a long tail.
+Similar to other bronzebacks, Dendrelaphis oliveri has enlarged dorsal scales, large eyes relative to its head size, the head clearly differentiated from the body, and a long slender body with a long tail.

-It can be identified from its Sri Lankan cogeners by the combination of a lack of a loreal scale, the prefrontals contacting the 2nd, 3rd and 4th supralabials and the 4th, 5th and 6th supralabials contacting the eye.
+It can be identified from its Sri Lankan cogeners by the combination of a lack of a loreal scale, the prefrontals contacting the 2nd, 3rd and 4th supralabials, and the 4th, 5th and 6th supralabials contacting the eye.
 Furthermore, it has an eye stripe that begins post-nasal and continues past the eye through to the base of the tail.
 Below this black ventrolateral line is a white ventrolateral line beginning at the posterior supralabials and continuing to the tail.
-This white ventrolateral is bordered below by another black ventrolateral that begins at the neck and continues to the tail.
+This white ventrolateral line is bordered below by another black ventrolateral line that begins at the neck and continues to the tail.

-The lack of a loreal scale is a character D. oliveri shares with D. effrenis in Sri Lanka.
-However, D. oliveri can be further identified from D. effrenis by its colour patterns and the following characters: prefrontals contacting the 2nd, 3rd and 4th supralabials (vs only 2nd and 3rd), the presence of a ventrolateral stripe (vs absent) and 2 postoculars (vs 3).
+The lack of a loreal scale is a character D. oliveri shares with Dendrelaphis effrenis in Sri Lanka.
+However, D. oliveri can be further identified from D. effrenis by its colour patterns and the following characters: prefrontals contacting the 2nd, 3rd and 4th supralabials (vs. only 2nd and 3rd), the presence of a ventrolateral stripe (vs. absent) and 2 postoculars (vs. 3).

-The lack of a loreal scale is a character that is occasionally seen within the Dendrelaphis genus as an anomaly, but in the case of D. oliveri, this in combination with the presence of a black-white-black ventrolateral is unique to it, and with D. effrenis, all recorded specimens showed a lack of a loreal scale.
+The lack of a loreal scale is a character that is occasionally seen within the Dendrelaphis genus as an anomaly, but in the case of D. oliveri, this in combination with the presence of black-white-black ventrolateral lines is unique to it.
+All recorded specimens of D. efferenis show a lack of a loreal scale.
 These observations show, that the lack of a loreal scale is a key identifier of these two species.